New from Lycos: Evincible.

 Another older example from really back in the day is Nintendo.
 What originally started out as a Japanese playing card company in 1889 has changed forms many times to meet the evolving market.
 In the 1950s, owner Hiroshi Yamauchi understood that the playing card industry was limited, and began trying his luck at various business ventures until launching into the game market.
 What is now known as one of the most influential videogame companies worldwide, Nintendo continues to be at the cutting edge of the technology front, from old school entertainment box systems to the newly released Wii U.

 As we’ve learned from companies in the past, adaptability is a key factor to success.
 Being dynamic and willing to meet the ever-changing demands in the global market is not only important but essential.
 When companies like Nintendo or Lycos are able to modify their vision or product, their long-term viability is much stronger.
 To continue their success, companies must be open to change and willing to keep up with the changing world of technology.
-As we see the trend continuing, consumers may need to brace themselves for more tech rebirths.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+As we see the trend continuing, consumers may need to brace themselves for more tech rebirths.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.